 - When the kasha is nice and fluffy and the water is fully absorbed, after about 15 minutes of cooking, remove from heat and fluff with a fork.
 Break apart any clumps that may have formed.

 - Pour the cooked kasha and the sautéed onions with oil over the pasta.
 Add the remaining 3 tbsp of schmaltz, butter, or oil to the pasta.

-- Mix all ingredients together till well combined.
+- Mix all ingredients together until well combined.
 Add more schmaltz, butter, or oil, if desired, to moisten the pasta.
 Season generously with salt and pepper.
 Serve hot.
 Garnish with chopped fresh parsley, if desired.